zourtney/mobilemiles/README.md

 This webapp uses the [Google Data API](http://code.google.com/apis/gdata/) to communicate with a simple speadsheet stored in _your_ Google Docs account.
 This means you'll never have to worry about _your_ data being stored on _our_ servers.
 The hosting server is used solely to serve the PHP interface and act as an intermediary to Google Docs via the [Zend Gdata](http://framework.zend.com/download/gdata) library.
 Future version may attempt to cut the cord entirely.

 ##Ok, what does it do for me?
-The spreadsheet does most of the work for you.
-Currently, it will calculate the following values:
+The application get its data from a Google spreadsheet, which does most of the heavy lifting for you.
+The following stats are displayed from within the application:

+* fuel mileage
 * trip distance
+* fill-up location
+* fill-up date and time
-* fuel mileage
+* fill-up notes

+The "stats" sheet gives you a historical look, calculating these at 30- and 60-day intervals as well as an "all-time" column.
+These advanced stats are stored, but not currently displayed from within the application:

 * pump-price accuracy
 * days between fill-ups
 * cost per day
 * cost per mile

-The "stats" sheet gives you a historical look, calculating these at 30- and 60-day intervals as well as an "all-time" column.

 The entry form will autofill most of the form for you with "guesses", saving you time at the pump.
 The autofilled fields are: